When to Contact a Low Vision Doctor: When You Can’t See Enough to Do What You Want to Do

 When Low Vision Becomes Serious

 So how can you know when your symptoms are serious?
 One way to know is by paying attention to how changes in vision affect your daily life.
 If driving at night becomes increasingly difficult, if you notice that headaches are becoming persistent, or if reading or watching TV isn’t enjoyable because the images are unclear, it may be more than just a temporary symptom.

 A low vision doctor focuses on maximizing your remaining vision to help you continue doing what you enjoy.
-Dr. Ross Cusic does this with the help of low vision glasses and devices.
-These tools magnify images, allowing you to see details for sharp, clear vision.
+Dr. Ross Cusic will provide you with low vision glasses, as well as tools and devices to magnify images, offering sharp and clear vision.